Kikoesam/Learn_In_Depth-Modern_Cpp_Diploma/Modern_C++_Diploma/Lesson_1.md

 `;` is put to end a statement, but it isn't needed in :

-- Declaration blocks: Function Definitions, Special Variables
+- Declaration blocks: Function Definitions, Special Variables, Loops.
+Conditions
 - Preprocessor lines like #include <iostream>

 ### How To Type Special Variables :